Trenton, Ontario: Recreation and culture

 Trenton is located on the Lake Ontario Waterfront Trail.
 Surrounding Trenton, there are numerous conservation areas, a YMCA, campsites, picnic grounds, and marinas.
 The area has nine golf courses, three ice hockey rinks, numerous soccer fields, bowling, many kilometres of walking trails, a dog park, curling rinks and baseball diamonds, amongst many other recreational activities.
 Trenton also serves as a gateway to Prince Edward County, south of the Bay of Quinte.
 This area is becoming increasingly well known for its vineyards, camping, beaches and boating.

 The city is home to the Trenton Golden Hawks a junior hockey team that plays in the OJHL.

 Trenton is the site of the National Air Force Museum of Canada.
 It features an original RAF Halifax Bomber, the 75th RCAF time capsule, a Lockheed CC-130E Hercules, and many other aircraft and exhibits.
 The museum is presently restoring an Avro Lancaster bomber.

-Every summer CFB Trenton also is home to over one thousand Royal Canadian Air Cadets who attend two-week Familiarization Courses, three-week Introductory Specialty Courses, and six-week Advanced Specialty Courses, and has special staff positions for more senior cadets.
+Every summer CFB Trenton is home to over one thousand Royal Canadian Air Cadets who attend two-week Familiarization Courses, three-week Introductory Specialty Courses, and six-week Advanced Specialty Courses, and has special staff positions for more senior cadets.
 These summer courses introduce the cadets to a military learning environment.
 Most camps here also go on trips to the airport, the Air Museum, and other relevant places.

 Trenton is a hot spot for sport fishing.
 Popular freshwater fish in the Bay of Quinte and the Trent River include walleye (pickerel), bass, pike, perch, and mudcat.
 During particular times of the year, salmon and rainbow trout can be caught in the Trent River and in cold-water streams in the area.
 Each year in May, the Kiwanis Club of Trenton holds the Annual Live Release Fishing Derby, attracting thousands of sport fishermen from around North America with major prizes for tagged fish and heaviest weighed walleye and Northern pike.

-In 1990, Canadian poet Al Purdy (who received the Order of Canada and the Governor General's award) published his only novel A Splinter In The Heart.
+In 1990, Canadian poet Al Purdy (who received the Order of Canada and the Governor General's award) published his only novel, A Splinter In The Heart.
 It takes place entirely in Trenton and provides a historical look at the town.
 It mentions many of the landmarks in the city (Mount Pelion, The Bridges, Trent River, etc.) and documents the period of the town directly before and after the huge munitions plant explosion of 1918.
-Purdy also wrote a poem entitled "At the Quinte Hotel" about the strip club in Trenton called The Sherwood Forest Inn.
+Purdy also wrote a poem titled "At the Quinte Hotel" about the strip club in Trenton called The Sherwood Forest Inn.

 Another thing that Trenton is known for is its great swimming, fishing and boating.
 In addition it is known for being the capital of walleye fishing.